j5inc/week8/README.md

 Vulnerability #2: Cross-Site Scripting (XSS)

 This one was pretty straight forward.
 Any person is able to submit a script via the Feedback form.
-I submitted a simple script of <script>alert('j5inc found the XSS!');</script>
+I submitted a simple script of <script>alert('j5inc found the XSS!');</script>.
+After the form was submitted, I logged into the website as a user with priviledges to access the Feedback page.

 ![](./screenshots/storedXSS.gif)